-Bangladesh court scraps most quotas that triggered deadly unrest: Reports

 Bangladesh top court scraps job quotas that caused deadly unrest

+Bangladesh top court scraps most quotas that caused deadly unrest: Reports

 The top court scales back – but does not abolish – a contentious quota system that sparked deadly protests.

-Bangladesh’s Supreme Court has scrapped most of the quotas on government jobs that led to student-led protests in which more than 100 people have been killed, according to local media.
+Bangladesh’s Supreme Court has scaled back a controversial job quota system after nationwide unrest over the past week during which more than 100 people were killed, according to local media.

-The court’s Appellate Division dismissed a lower court order that had reinstated the quotas last month.
+Students have been demanding an end to a controversial quota system that reserved 30 percent of government jobs for descendants of veterans who fought in Bangladesh’s war of independence in 1971.
+They say the quota favours allies of the ruling Awami League party, which led the independence movement against Pakistan.

 Keep readinglist of 3 items